GianFederico/GianFederico.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final year graduate student at the University of Bari - CS for AI.
+I've just completed my Master's Degree at University of Bari - CS for AI.

 🔎Seeking opportunities to apply knowledge and contribute to the AI field.